 The D500 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D300S has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.

 So what conclusions can be drawn?
-Is the Nikon D300S better than the Nikon D500 or vice versa?
+Is there a clear favorite between the Nikon D300S and the Nikon D300S?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D300S:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More heavily discounted: Has been available for much longer (launched in July 2009).

 - More detail: Has more megapixels (20.7 vs 12.2MP), which boosts linear resolution by 30%.